scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Data plane.*
   As discussed earlier, the SCION data plane requires a way to authenticate path information at each hop.
-  This carachteristic is what allows SCION to distinguish itself from other proposals.
+  This characteristic is what allows SCION to distinguish itself from other proposals.
   If not, it would not make sense to have SCION for inter-domain..
 We would just mimick SR and it would be useless on inter-domain, where the trust model is different.
 As discussed in {{RFC9049}}, lack of authentication has often been the cause of some protocols never taking off because of security concerns (see Section 6.5 (Trigtran),  6.7 (NSIS) of the mentioned draft. )